Are you a job hopper? If so, don’t worry.

 Moving quickly up the ladder (for example, coordinator to a manager to a senior manager to director and so on) because you’ve been promoted or you promoted yourself is very different from job-hopping.

 If your resume makes you look more like a job hopper than a ladder climber, below is what to do.

 How to fix a job hopper resume

-Remove any job on your resume that doesn’t line up with the job you’re applying for.
+Remove any job on your resume that doesn’t align with the job you’re applying for.

 For example, if you’re applying for a financial analyst position, your first job out of college as a social media specialist should come off your resume.

 The same is true for any job you had in high school or any internship experience that has nothing to do with finance.

-Every word on your resume needs to line up with what the hiring manager asks for in the job description.
+Every word on your resume must align with what the hiring manager asks for in the job description.

 Get rid of all those old short-term jobs first.

 Make sure that your resume shows skill progression.

 Hiring managers want to add go-getters and learners to their teams.
 They don’t want to hire people who clock in and out and don’t make any effort to learn something new.

-Explain how you’ve built upon your skillset at each job to balance out the fact that you’ve had a ton of jobs in a short period of time.
+Explain how you’ve built upon your skillset at each job to balance out the fact that you’ve had many jobs in a short time.

 Here’s an example of what that looks like.